by John Steinbeck

 The Pearl Theme of Wealth

-Much of The Pearl is about pursuing wealth and the dangers that such an endeavor brings.
+And it's not—much of The Pearl is about pursuing wealth and the dangers that such an endeavor brings.
 Because wealth is so highly valued (for no good reason, the novella argues), men make extraordinary sacrifices in its name.
 Such blind, irrational values can only bring destruction in this text.

 Questions About Wealth